 On May 30, 2018, a 61-year-old female passenger (suffering heart attack) was medevaced from the ship off Noyes Island (Alexander Archipelago, Southeast Alaska).
 The woman was airlifted by a Jayhawk helicopter crew (dispatched from Coast Guard Station Sitka AK) and transported to Ketchikan AK.

-On February 9, 2018, a 78-year-old male passenger (needing emergency surgery) was medevaced from the ship off New Zealand's coast, approx 260 km / 160 ml west of Milford Sound.
+On February 9, 2018, a 78-year-old male passenger (needing emergency surgery) was medevaced from the ship off the coast of New Zealand, approx 260 km / 160 mi west of Milford Sound.
 The elderly man was airlifted by an Otago rescue helicopter, which had to make a 6-hour roundtrip, stopping to refuel in Manapouri (South Island NZ).

 The ship was on 14-day Sydney to Auckland cruise (itinerary Feb 3-17) and en-route from Hobart Tasmania to Fiordland National Park NZ.

-In November 2017, NZ news media reported a Norovirus outbreak during 12-day cruise )itinerary Oct 30 – Nov 11) from Sydney Australia to Auckland New Zealand.
+In November 2017, NZ news media reported a Norovirus outbreak during a 12-day cruise) itinerary Oct 30 – Nov 11) from Sydney Australia to Auckland New Zealand.
 The illness affected a total of 213 passengers and crew (from a total of 3985).